Your articles on dedication are puzzling to me

 they live up to their dedication, whether they are spiritually strong or

-privileges as handling the microphone.
+association, based on their performance.
 Indeed, the first thing a visiting

 Circuit Overseer does is inspect the publishers' record cards, and he judges the